jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Whether you think you can or you think you can't, you are right.
+In every walk with nature, one receives far more than he seeks.
-- Henry Ford
+- John Muir

-Updated on: [2/10/2022]
+Updated on: [2/11/2022]
 <!-- #quoteEnd -->
 </pre>